ashanab879/tic-tac-toe-game/README.md

 Smart AI: The AI doesn't just play randomly; it tries to block your winning moves and complete its own.

 Modern Design: Includes an AppBar, styled buttons, and clear status indicators.

- #Getting Started
-Prerequisites
-Make sure you have Python installed on your system.
-You will also need the flet library.

-"""
-pip install flet
-Running the App
-Run the following command in your terminal:
-"""

-python main.py
- Built With
-Flet - The framework used to build the interactive UI.

-Python - Core programming language.

-asyncio - For handling asynchronous tasks and delays.

- How to Play
-Launch the app and select your preferred mode from the main menu.

-If playing against the AI, you start as X.

-The game will automatically highlight the winning combination or declare a draw.

-Use the Restart button to play again or Main Menu to switch modes.